kubernetes/website/content/en/docs/reference/kubernetes-api/cluster-resources/node-v1.md

   *Patch strategy: merge on key `type`*

   List of addresses reachable to the node.
 Queried from cloud provider, if available.
 More info: https://kubernetes.io/docs/concepts/nodes/node/#addresses Note: This field is declared as mergeable, but the merge key is not sufficiently unique, which can cause data corruption when it is merged.
 Callers should instead use a full-replacement patch.
 See http://pr.k8s.io/79391 for an example.
+Besides, it is possible its addresses get changed because the Node or kubelet restarts.
+In this case, related network resources like Node routes should be updated as well.

   <a name="NodeAddress"></a>
   *NodeAddress contains information for the node's address.*